-We tackle persistent crime and anti-social behaviour (ASB) on public rights of way (PRoWs), including alleyways, by installing lockable gates to restrict access.
+We tackle persistent crime and anti-social behaviour (ASB), mainly on rear alleyways, by installing lockable gates to restrict access.

 Areas where gates are fitted have seen a reduction to crime and ASB incidents, including: